 In Covington, StateName>, taxes can come from a range of sources, such as sales tax, licensing money, and bridge/road tolls.

-Licensing Fees: Covington issues licenses that are required to legally engage in particular activities.
-Most commonly, the purpose of these licenses is to raise revenue in the form of fees, making them comparable to taxes.
-One of the most frequent is the business license, which most businesses must obtain before operating.
+Licensing Fees: Covington issues licenses that are required to legally engage in certain activities.
+Most often, the purpose of these licenses is to raise revenue in the form of fees, making them comparable to taxes.
+One of the most common is the business license, which most businesses must obtain before operating.

-How Can a Covington, Kentucky Tax Attorney Help?
+How Can a Covington, Georgia Tax Attorney Help?